Thank you for applying to Housing at Hilbert for the 2020-2021 academic year. This application is for current Hilbert College students.

 The use of alcohol in the residence halls will be subject to state and federal laws and Hilbert College Policy.
 Responsible use of alcohol by students 21 years of age and older is permitted only according to college regulations.
 In accordance with New York State law students under the age of 21 may not possess, sell, or consume alcoholic beverages.
 Generally, except in matters outlined under the College Amnesty Policy, found under the Student Code of Rights and Responsibilities, the college follows a zero-tolerance policy in these matters.
 This means that every reported incident will be formally addressed through the conduct review system.

-- Any resident bringing visitors/guests to campus shall be responsible for making the alcohol policies known to their visitors/guests.
-Every visitor/guess is subject to college rules and regulations.
+• Any resident bringing visitors/guests to campus shall be responsible for making the alcohol policies known to their visitors/guests.
+Every visitor/guest is subject to college rules and regulations.
 It is the responsibility of residents as hosts to monitor and accept responsibility for the behavior of their visitors/guests.

-- Underage students may not be in the presence of alcoholic beverages.
+• Underage students may not be in the presence of alcoholic beverages.
 The underage person may not consume or possess alcohol.
-In order for alcohol to be present in a room all residents of the occupied space must be 21 years of age.
+In order for alcohol to be present in a room all individuals in the space must be 21 years of age.

 Authorized Search of Residential Facilities